I operate only QRP with 5 watts or less.

 W8QZA QTH.
 The tower is mounted at the peak of our one story house.You can see the white wooden base.
 The 3 el SteppIR is 32 feet (10 Meters) high.The base of the Butternut HF-2V verticalcan be seen just to the left of the tree trunk.
 The Force-12 vertical for 30 M can be seen behind the basketball backstop.
 The pole for the 160 M inverted L is at the right.
 It extends another 20 feet when elevated for use.
 My wife (far right) and two daughters are in the front yard and two grandsons in front.
-Missing are the husbands of both daughters, and my son and his partner, and a new grandson born Jan 2, 2013.
+Missing are the husbands of both daughters, and my son and his husband, and two more grandsons aged 3 and 2 mos.

 6918880 Last modified: 2015-12-11 02:20:00, 6844 bytes

 You must be logged in to file a report on this page

 This callsign does not participate in the QRZ Logbook